craftingcity/The-Known-World/Notes on the Multiverse/The Alaturmenian/Inner/Alaturmen/Tracking/Guild Tracking/Magical Items of Note.md

 	Source: Terran (divine)
 	Last Known Keeper: KEEPER

 	Entry Description: GME-044 is to be stored in the Ritualistic Center of Site-004 within the hands of the statue.
 The Ritualistic Center is to be stationed by a rotating 72-hour guard of at least 2 personnel at a time, each of whom have graduated the GOAL-2a 'Nonactive Handling of Objects' program with a score of 6 or higher.
-Stationed personnel may spend participate in no more than 2 shifts in a 172-hour period.
+Stationed personnel may participate in no more than 2 shifts in a 172-hour period.

+	GME-044 is a head-sized cyan-blue gemstone.
+When any concious creature comes into contact with GME-044, it becomes active, and will begin to emit a thin stream of visibly blue gas
 ```

 ###### Ablation